alreadyjosh/custom-tenverse-bot/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is an example of how to install NodeJS & NPM and also on how to clone the Repository onto your local machine.
-* NodeJS & NPM
+* NodeJS & NPM (Ubuntu 18.04 - 20.04)
 ```sh
 curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -
 sudo apt-get install nodejs